- bioanalytical & biomedical pattern discovery and artificial intelligence

 - Trungh Nghia Vu (defended in 2014)

 - Bart Cuypers (defended in 2018)

 - Visiting researchers:

 I am a biodata science lead at the Biomedical informatics research center (biomina) and the Adrem data Lab at the University of Antwerp.
 My young but growing biodata mining research team has the ambition to remove crucial limitations in the interpretation of big molecular (such as genome, proteome and metabolome) data by introducing cutting-edge data mining technology that transforms biomedical data in actionable insights.

 My two core research areas are:

-- from interaction model to biological network: we develop, study and apply methods to model interactions between biomolecules, and reconstruct large scale models of molecular systems, targetting a variety of biomedical and biotechnological applications.
+- from interaction model to biological network: we develop, study and apply methods to model and unravel interactions between biomolecules, and reconstruct large scale models of molecular systems, targetting a variety of biomedical and biotechnological applications.

 Both biological sciences and clinical medicine are currently overwhelmed by vast amounts of complex data and are becoming increasingly dependent on information technology for data analysis, interpretation and organisation.
 Although powerful data mining techniques are nowadays being developed, they are still underutilized in the life sciences.
 Biomina (biomedical informatics research center Antwerp) is a new interdisciplinary research network for biomedical informatics and established by the University of Antwerp and the Antwerp University Hospital.
 It was established at the intersection of bioinformatics, medical informatics and translational medicine to address the growing needs in data handling and to enable new interdisciplinary cross-fertilization.